 My Formula:

-6. Ready for Theory® workbook (This includes theory and keyboard skills)
+- A theory workbook (I use my series Ready for Theory®, which includes theory and keyboard skills)

 A Sample List